Prime Minister parodies (Private Eye): Prime Minister's WhatsApp

 Later in Johnson's premiership, the Facebook element was abandoned in favour of a WhatsApp feed of the Prime Minister and his government called The Prime Minister's WhatsApp.
 The WhatsApp theme continued during Liz Truss's short period as PM (only a few weeks in 2022), throughout Rishi Sunak's premiership and into Keir Starmer's premiership.

+Andy Burnham: Coronation Street

+Coronation Street takes the form of a script for Coronation Street, a soap set in the fictional Manchester suburb of Weatherfield.
+Burnham’s character is the landlord of the pub, renamed as The Voters’ Return, with members of the Cabinet and others playing customers with roles and personalities to reflect their real-life positions.
+The jukebox regularly plays The Smiths, reflecting Burnham’s frequent references to their music.

 Audio parodies

 The Private Eye recordings issued by the magazine from time-to-time, especially in its first fifteen years, featured comedic impersonations and lampoons of the following Prime Ministers: